CleverFool77/StudioGhibli-Bot/README.md

 # StudioGhibli-Bot

-Studio Ghibli Bot answers all the details of **Studio-ghbili** film or movie that is mentioned.
+Studio Ghibli Bot answers all the details of **Studio-ghibli** film or movie that is mentioned.

 ![](./bot.png)